ftanda0/spring-boot-rba/README.md

 ## Security

 For simplicity, this project uses OAuth 2.0 for securing backend services.
-In a production environment, it's recommended to use more robust security mechanisms, such as AWS Vault or similar secrets management services.
+In a production environment, I would recommended to use more robust security mechanisms, such as AWS Vault or similar secrets management services.

 ### Frontend Security